-Approximately 900,000 tourists visit Akiyoshidai annually.
-An elevator and audio guides are available in Akiyoshido Cave.
-Visitors can enjoy unique and mysterious scenes such as a huge underground chamber 30m high and 20m wide, more than 500 limestone pools arranged like terraced fields, and an enormous limestone pillar 15m in height and 4m in diameter.

-[Greater Horseshoe Bat (Rhiolophus ferrumequinum)] Greater Horseshoe Bat is a cave-dwelling bat with a horseshoeshaped leaf nose for echolocation.
-At night, they leave their caves to prey on insects and return at dawn.
+Approximately 900,000 tourists visit Akiyoshidai every year.
+An elevator and audio quides are available in Akiyoshido Cave.
+Visitors can enjoy unique and mysterious scenes such as a huge underground chamber 30m high and 20m wide, more than 500 limestone pools arrayed like terraced fields, and the enormous limestone pillar of 15m in height and 4m in diameter.
+[Greater Horseshoe Bat Rhiolophus ferrumequinum] It is a cave-dwelling bat with a horseshoe-shaped nose-leaf for echolocation.
+At night they leave their caves to prey on insects and return at dawn.
 Once back in the caves, they hang upside-down from the ceilings to rest.
-Approximately 3,600 individuals inhabit the caves of Akiyoshidai.
+Approximately 3600 of these bats inhabit the caves of Akiyoshidai.

 Contact Information:

-Mine City Office
+Mine City Office http://www2.city.mine.lg.jp/

-http://www2.city.mine.lg.jp/